 Comparing Providers: Competencies, Attributes, and Distribution Frameworks

-Comparing and contrasting eDiscovery providers is a daunting task when one considers the multiple stages of eDiscovery, the many providers of eDiscovery offerings, and the fact that most provider comparisons today are based on solely on stage (EDRM¹), feature, and function capabilities.
+Comparing and contrasting eDiscovery providers is a daunting task when one considers the multiple stages of eDiscovery, the many providers of eDiscovery offerings, and the fact that most provider comparisons today are based solely on stage (EDRM¹), feature, and function capabilities.
 While there are definitions, tools, and directories² available for comparing provider capabilities at the eDiscovery stage, feature, and function level, there does not appear to be a generally accepted or regularly used set of elements that are used to describe the high-level competencies, attributes, and distribution frameworks of providers.
 Understanding that a provider’s organizational character is made up of more than capabilities, it seems reasonable that a standard set of descriptive elements for competency, attributes, and distribution frameworks might be beneficial for the provider comparison process.

 To help to provide objective elements for use in eDiscovery provider comparisons, presented below in simple bullet point form are suggested competency, attribute, and distribution framework elements that may help in the establishment of cogent and complete comparisons between eDiscovery providers.
 These elements are not all-inclusive; however, they may still be highly beneficial for describing, positioning, and differentiating eDiscovery providers.